MarioCarrion/videos/README.md

 # Videos

-Slides and source code used for the training videos I recorded, join the fun at [https://youtube.com/@MarioCarrion](https://youtube.com/@MarioCarrion)
+Slides, source code and examples used for the training videos I recorded, join the fun at [https://youtube.com/@MarioCarrion](https://youtube.com/@MarioCarrion)

 ## Install